 Are there any other ways to support Northwest Folklife and the Festival?

 The Festival depends on hundreds of dedicated volunteers.
-Over 700 volunteers contributed more than 4,000 hours during the 2015 Festival!
+Over 700 volunteers contributed more 3,000 hours during the 2018 Festival!
 It’s a fun, great way to meet new people and it gives you an opportunity to become part of what makes the Northwest Folklife Festival so special.
 Learn More About Volunteering